What is a dental bridge?

 fit into the open space in the mouth, "bridging" the gap.
 Most bridges are made of

-a false tooth or teeth, held together by 2 crowns.
-Crowns or "caps" cover and support
+a false tooth or teeth called pontics.
+They are held together by 2 crowns or “caps” that fit

-support teeth on each side of the gap.
-In some situations, a bridge may be supported
+cemented to the support teeth on each side of the gap.
+In some cases, a bridge may

 Who is a candidate for bridges?

 Many people who have one or more missing teeth are candidates for a dental bridge.